-Regulation of the flavonoid biosynthetic pathways is carried out by interacting with various transcription factors (TFs) of different families.
-Gene participating in the anthocyanin pathway are differentially monitored in monocot (e.g., in maize) and dicot (e.g., in Arabidopsis thaliana) plants by basic helix-loop-helix (bHLH), WD 40 proteins, and R2R3-MYB transcription factors (Petroni & Tonelli, 2011).
-The combination and interaction of R2R3-MYB, bHLH, and WD 40 TFs (form MYB-bHLH-WD 40 complex) perform the activation and temporal and spatial expression of the structural genes of anthocyanin biosynthesis.
+Genic regulation of the flavonoid biosynthetic pathways is carried out by interacting with various transcription factors (TFs) of different families.
+Gene participated in anthocyanin pathway are differentially monitored in monocot (e.g., in maize) and dicot (e.g., in Arabidopsis thaliana) plants by basic helix-loophelix (bHLH), WD 40 proteins, and R2R3-MYB transcription factors (Petroni & Tonelli, 2011).
+Combination and interaction of R2R3-MYB, bHLH, and WD 40 TFs (form MYB-bHLH-WD 40 complex) perform the activation and both temporal and spatial expression of the structural genes of anthocyanin biosynthesis.
 In developing seeds of A. thaliana, TT2, TT8 and TTG1 form a ternary complex followed by activation of proanthocyanidin biosynthesis, while TTG1 (a WD40 TFs), various bHLH (GL3, EGL3, and TT8), and MYB TFs (PAP1 and PAP2) interact with each other for activating anthoryanin biosynthesis in the vegetative tissue (Baudry et al., 2004; Feller, Machemer, Braun, & Grotewold, 2011).
 In Zea mays, bHLH and MYB proteins are encoded by two multi-gene families (B/R and PL/C1, respectively).
-Each member has a distinct tissue and developmental- pattern.
+Each member posses a tissue and developmental-specific pattern.
 In contrast, a WD40 protein, PAC1, is needed by both the B1 and R1 proteins for the complete activation of genes (in roots and seeds) of the anthocyanin biosynthetic pathway.
 Functionally active A. thaliana TTG1 is needed for anthocyanin pigment accumulation during the development of trichomes and roots (Galway et al., 1994), and maize PAC1 could complement ttq1 mutants of A. thaliana; however, pac1 maize mutants only perform decrement in the anthocyanin pigmentation in specialized tissues (Carey, Strahle, Selinger, & Chandler, 2004).

-Regulation of biosynthesis shows distinctive alteration in A. thaliana and maize.
-Three R2R3-MYB proteins (MYB11, MYB12, and MYB111) of A. thaliana perform spatial differential expression patterns, modulate the expression of AtFLS1 in tissue, and dictate specific developmental pattern (Stracke et al., 2007).
-ZmFLS1/2 are modulated by anthocyanin (R/B and C1/PL1) and P1 (R2R3-MYB) regulators (Falcone Ferreyra et al., 2012).
-Flavonols are required for the germination of pollen and conditional male-fertility in Zea mays (Mo, Nagel, & Taylor, 1992), while maize without P1 and C1/PL1+R/B regulators are infertile (Neuffer, Coe, & Wessler, 1997).
-In A. thaliana, a PFG1-3-independent flavonol accumulation starts in pollen and seeds/siliques, indicating the involvement of some unknown regulators in the flavonoid regulation and accumulation (Stracke et al., 2010).
+Regulation of flavonol biosynthesis shows distinctive alteration in A. thaliana and maize.
+Three R2R3-MYB proteins (MYB11, MYB12, and MYB111) of A. thaliana perform spatial differential expression patterns, modulate the expression of AtFLS1 in tissue and developmental specific pattern (Stracke et al., 2007).
+Zm-FLS1/2 are modulated by both anthocyanin (R/B and C1/PL1) and P1 (R2R3-MYB) regulators (Falcone Ferreyra et al., 2012).
+Flavonols are essentially required for the germination of pollen and conditional male-fertility inZea mays (Mo, Nagel, & Taylor, 1992), while maize without P1 and C1/PL1+R/B regulators becomes fertile (Neuffer, Coe, & Wessler, 1997).
+In A. thaliana, a PFG1-3-independent flavonol accumulation starts in pollen and seeds/siliques, indicate the involvement of some unknown regulators in the flavonoid regulation and accumulation (Stracke et al., 2010).

-The bHLH and MYB families have been studied to analyze their evolution from several structural and functional changes.
-It was found that in gymnosperm Picea mariana (black spruce), C1 like (MBF1) regulator controls the anthocyanin pathway; supporting the notion that the C1 like the class of R2 R3 MYB proteins precedes the evolutionary separation of angiosperms from the gymnosperms (Xue, Charest, Devantier, & Rutledge, 2003).
-The presence of both MYB and bHLH proteins in the mosses strengthens this hypothesis, suggesting the early evolution of the bHLH-MYB complex during the development of land plants (Pires & Dolan, 2010).
+The bHLH and MYB families were studied to analyze their evolution from several structural and functional changes.
+It was found that in gymnosperm Picea mariana (black spruce), C1 like (MBF1) regulator control the anthocyanin pathway; supports that the C1 like the class of R2 R3 MYB proteins precedes in the evolutionary separation of angiosperms from the gymnosperms (Xue, Charest, Devantier, & Rutledge, 2003).
+The presence of both MYB and bHLH proteins in the mosses strengthens the hypothesis suggesting the early evolution of bHLH-MYB complex during the development of land plants (Pires & Dolan, 2010).